bogiplump/Visual-Time-Capsule/README.md

 # Visual Time Capsule
-Visual Time Capsules enable users and their friends to save safe-keep their precious memories and aspirations and send them to your future selves.
+Visual Time Capsules enable users and their friends to save safe-keep their precious memories and aspirations and send them to their future selves.

 ## Features
  - Users can create and manage accounts